tshepang/blog/content/The Illusionist (2010).md

 +++

-It starts impressively well (the backstage, complete with the bony lady) but soon devolves into a drag that doesn\'t really go anywhere.
+It starts impressively well (the backstage, complete with the bony lady) but soon devolves into a drag that doesn't really go anywhere.
 The direction is good, and the lead character superbly-developed.
-It\'s just not a match for the director\'s earlier masterful [Triplets of Belleville].
+It's just not a match for the director's earlier masterful [Triplets of Belleville].

   [Triplets of Belleville]: http://tshepang.net/the-triplets-of-belleville-2003